Call to order: 01352 757777

 • Whole oats: These are as they come from the field, complete with the husks (or outer casing).
 This means they have the highest fibre level of all oats and grains.
 However, very young horses or veterans with teeth problems may have difficulty chewing these, so will not get the full nutritional benefit.
 These oats are best soaked overnight before feeding.
 Some people will sprout this type of oat.

-• Bruised oats: The husk of the oat is broken to allow the digestive enzymes access to the nutrients and aid better digestibility.
+• Bruised oats: The husk of the oat is mechanically broken to allow the digestive enzymes access to the nutrients and aid better digestibility.

 • Rolled oats: Rolling has a similar effect to bruising.
 The past horse owners would buy whole oats and roll them on an ad hoc basis to maximise storage time.